 There are lots of opportunities to raise money while supporting authentic Fair Trade.
 Here are some suggestions to try out with your community group, school, club, or congregation.

-A table sale can be really effective if you are interested in running a special fundraiser on your high school/college campus or at your congregation.
-You will receive discounted prices when you order by the case and then you can mark items up, keeping the profit.
-If you are unsure of what products to order, give our customer service team a call at 774-776-7366 and they’ll help you determine what’s best for your goals or you can read our FAQ’s.
+A table sale can be very effective if you are interested in running a special fundraiser on your school campus or at your congregation.
+You get wholesale case prices when you order from Equal Exchange and then you can mark individual items up, keeping the profit.
 We recommend selling the products at 1.5 times the cost that you purchased them for, but you can go higher or lower depending on your fundraising goal.
-Selling pre-packaged bags of dark chocolate minis using our mini chocolate packing kit is also a wonderful way to fundraise.
+Here is our guide to best-selling products, suggested order quantities and mark-ups.

 If you are looking to hold a table sale at your congregation, consider doing so after services.
-Put a notice in the bulletin, explaining more about Equal Exchange and your fundraising efforts.
+Put a notice in the bulletin, explaining more about the mission of Equal Exchange and your fundraising efforts.
 The perfect time to have your first table sale is around the holidays when people are looking for ethically-sourced, quality gifts like olive oil, chocolate and coffee.
 Check out this blog post with tips for holding a holiday sale.

-Create a new tradition and lasting memories by putting together a community-wide fundraising event!
-This is a great way to get your everyone involved in a fun and exciting way.
-From bake sales highlighting fair trade ingredients, to silent auctions of Fair Trade gift baskets to a walk-a-thon serving fairly traded iced coffee and tea, there are hundreds of events you can choose from.
+Create a new tradition by putting together a community-wide fundraising event!
+This is a great way to get your everyone involved in a fun and ethical way.
+From bake sales highlighting fair trade ingredients, to silent auctions of Fair Trade gift baskets to a walk-a-thon serving fairly traded iced coffee and tea, there are many events you can create.
 One of our favorite fundraiser event ideas is hosting a coffee and chocolate pairing event and charging a small admission fee for participants who get to sample a few different varieties of chocolates paired with different roast levels of coffee!
 Setting up a DIY Hot Chocolate Bar and charging a few dollars per mug is also a fun way to earn some money.